Algiras/Miserable/blog/src/content/blog/2025-08-19-themumbledhello.md

 # The Incident

 So, today was a thing.
-I accidentally liked a three-year-old photo of my ex's new dog.
-The level of digital archeology required to find that post is evidence enough that I need professional help.
+I tried to use a 'brain-boosting' supplement and it just gave me very vivid dreams about filing taxes.
+My subconscious is a bureaucrat with no sense of humor.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.